On this page

 Outbreak measures for Nipah virus infection

-A single confirmed case of NiV infection constitutes an outbreak.
+A single confirmed case of Nipah virus infection would be considered an outbreak.

-If a case is linked to exposure in Victoria or elsewhere in Australia, the department will work closely with relevant animal health authorities and scientists to identify and control possible sources of infection.
+If a case is linked to an exposure in Victoria or elsewhere in Australia, the Department of Health will work closely with relevant animal and human health authorities and scientists to identify and control possible sources of infection.

 Measures could include:

-• using appropriate protective equipment and hygiene practices for animal handlers and investigators on implicated farms or properties
+- using appropriate personal protective equipment and hygiene practices for animal handlers and investigators on implicated farms or properties